martonp/politeia/politeiawww/api/www/v1/api.md

 ### `Short proposal details`

-Retrieve proposal and its details using the 6 character prefix of its censorship token.
+Retrieve proposal and its details using the prefix of its censorship token.
+The length of the token required can be retreived using the [`version`](#version) route.

 **Routes:** `GET /v1/proposals/{tokenPrefix}`